-This process is quite common when the material is prone to leaving threads, when the supports are not soluble or easy to remove, and in the case of the elephant foot effect.
+This process is quite common when the material is prone to leaving threads, when the supports are not soluble or easy to remove, or in the case of the elephant foot effect.

 Sanding and polishing